basswood-io/lamer/README.md

   edge of the representable range.
 - Removed stale constants and unused declarations from inactive IEEE754 and AIFF/MPEG paths so strict clang builds no longer depend on dead code.
+- Added maintained intrinsic dispatch for native SSE and WebAssembly SIMD while keeping scalar C fallbacks for other targets.